ctestagrose/Distributed-Operating-Systems-Projects/Project_Two/README.md

 | 125             | 3211.04  | 82.03 |	504.94 |	190.28       |
 | 150             | 3629.06  | 84.35 |	596.97 |	201.67       |

+## Discussion
+From the results for both Gossip and Push-Sum we can see that the Line topology is the slowest to converge.
+This result is clearly due to the 2D nature of the topology, bottlenecking the propagation of the rumor/push-sum.
+The next slowest to converge was the 3D grid topology, like the 2D topology, the 3D topology is restricted by the number of neighbors that the nodes have.

 ## Interesting Observations
 1. Due to the random selection of the starting worker there can be outliers in the timing of convergence for both algorithms on the Line topology.
 2. Using more than 5000 workers/node/actors on a moderately powerful gaming laptop (Intel i7 and 16 GB of RAM) for the Full Topology causes linux terminal to crash and force close the program - this was noticed when running experiments for the largest network size for each algorithm.